josephvalenti53/buzzline-05-valenti/README.md

 - SQLite Viewer by Florian Klampfer
 - WSL by Microsoft (on Windows Machines)

 ## Task 1.
-Use Tools from Module 1 and 2
+Use Tools from Previous Module 1 and 2

 Before starting, ensure you have completed the setup tasks in <https://github.com/denisecase/buzzline-01-case> and <https://github.com/denisecase/buzzline-02-case> first.